 The podcasting system can detect a correctly displayed QR code which allows the recording to be paused.
-Click on the image to the right to download the QR code (if the image displays in the browser rather than downloads, right-click on it and choose “save as”).
+Click on the image below to download the QR code (if the image displays in the browser rather than downloads, right-click on it and choose “save as”).

 In non-video camera locations – when the QR code is used, the system automatically pauses the recording for as long as the QR code is displayed and resumes once it is no longer shown.
 Note that using the QR code to pause recordings will also remove content for any DASS students on the course and should only be used when appropriate, for example when there is a break during a lecture, or before the lecture begins.